3 Tips to Make Balancing Work and Family Easier for Busy Moms

 More time in the office, combined with more time taking care of the kids, no doubt makes life harder than ever for working moms to balance.
-Knowing this, here are three ways you can improve your work-life balance and better stay in-tune with your kids.
+Knowing this, here are three ways you can improve your work-life balance and better stay in tune with your kids.

 1. Make Family Night a Priority

-Perhaps the most important thing any working parent can do is to make family night a priority.
+Perhaps the most important thing any working parent can do is to make the family night a priority.
 Between bringing work home some evenings and toting your kids to soccer practice, it can be easy to fall out of touch with one another.
 When you do have free time, it might be tempting for everyone to go their separate ways.

 However, making it a priority at least once a week to spend quality time together will allow everyone to regroup.
 You’ll be able to catch up on what’s going on in your children’s lives and your children will be reminded that you care about them and want to spend time together.
 Don’t worry about planning anything extravagant.
 Simple ideas, like cooking a meal together or playing board games, will provide for a relaxed evening that everyone can enjoy.
 Try cooking book apps like Myka that provide an interactive cooking experience ideal for everyone.

 2. Give Each Child Your Ear

 While hanging out together as a family is important, if you have more than one child, you should also set aside time to spend with them individually.
-In the excitement, fun and chatter of a family night spent playing games or watching a movie together, you probably won’t get a chance to hear about the little details of each child’s day.
+In the excitement, fun, and chatter of a family night spent playing games or watching a movie together, you probably won’t get a chance to hear about the little details of each child’s day.

-Taking the time to ask these and other questions is not only a chance for you to tune in to your children, but will also help to remind them that no matter how busy mom is, she’s never too busy for her kids.
+Taking the time to ask these and other questions is not only a chance for you to tune in to your children but will also help to remind them that no matter how busy mom is, she’s never too busy for her kids.